erlume-kw/erlume-backend/README.md

 # MONGODB_URI=your-mongodb-uri --> in discord channel
 # PORT=5000

-# Start the server
+# Start the server (customer command to build and run)
-node server.js
+npm run build-and-run

 # test